 Check Out Some of Our Internship Group Photos

->>Frequently Asked Questions (FAQS)
+>>Frequently Asked Questions (FAQs)

 1) What is Aptagen?
 Aptagen, LLC is a global leader in aptamer development with over 25 years of experience generating high affinity and specifically-binding aptamers for small molecules, proteins, cells, and tissues.
 We produce state-of-the-art target-recognition elements for diagnostics, therapeutics, and bio-industrial applications.

 3) When does the internship program start?
-Orientation (on-boarding) starts on the first Saturday morning of January, June, or September (followed by a pizza lunch break).
+Orientation (on-boarding) starts on the second Saturday morning of January, June, or September (followed by a pizza lunch break).
 The program is a rolling application process, and candidates may be invited to start at other times under special circumstances.

-6) Is there full-time employment available?
+8) Is there full-time employment available?
 Full-time employment may be offered to those who successfully complete and graduate from the Internship/Co-Op Program.
 Post-doc position(s) are available- inquire.